-- Light-Duty Transportation – This includes switching from light-duty fossil fuel vehicles to zero-emissions vehicles in an accelerated manner while also enhancing public transportation options.
-For more on the adoption of electric vehicles, visit this page to access related insights.
+- Light-Duty Transportation – This includes switching from light-duty fossil fuel vehicles to zero-emission electric vehicles in an accelerated manner while also enhancing public transportation options.

 - Medium- and Heavy-Duty Transportation, Aviation, and Shipping – Various technologies, such as battery-electric, hydrogen fuel cells, and zero-carbon fuels, will need to be adopted.